Rejang people: Present day beliefs

-Islam first appeared in the area through the Banten Sultanate.
+Islam first appeared in the area due to the influence of the Banten Sultanate.
 Later contact with Aceh and West Sumatra helped establish the presence of Islam in the region.
-Conversion was mainly due to three factors: marriage with external and converted Muslims, the growth of trade, and the adoption of cultural traits from Muslim communities.
+Conversion was mainly due to three factors: intermarriage with foreign and native converted Muslims, the growth of trade, and the adoption of cultural traits from nearby Muslim communities.
 After first contact with Islam, Muslims from Java and other parts of already Islamized Sumatra settled and began setting up Islamic schools and other institutions.
 The Islamization of the Rejang people took place much later than other Indonesian peoples, and was still under way long into the Dutch era, who actively supported it.

-At present, many of the Rejang people embraces Islam.
-Currently, there is no official statistics on the number of religious beliefs in the Rejang community.
-It is estimated that nearly 100% of the Rejang people practices Islam.
+At present, many of the Rejang people embrace Islam.
+Currently, there are no official statistics on the number of religious beliefs in the Rejang community.
+It is estimated that nearly all of the Rejang people practice Islam.
 Most of the Rejang people are not associated with any specific branches of Islam.
-However, just as other Muslim communities in the Malay Archipelago, the Rejang people are adherents of the Shafi‘i school in Sunni Islam.
+However, just as other Muslim communities in the Malay Archipelago, the Rejang people are adherents of the Shafi'i school in Sunni Islam.
 The main Islamic organization are the Muhammadiyah and Nahdlatul Ulama.
 The minority Islamic organization such as Naqsyabandiyah are often frowned upon as sulup are found in Suka Datang village, North Curup District, Rejang Lebong Regency nearby the Musi River.

 The existence of Hindus or Buddhists and Christians in the settlements of the Rejang people is generally related to the non-indigenous communities that lies behind it.
-Hindus in the Rejang customary region are generally Balinese people, Buddhists are mainly Chinese Indonesians and Christians are part Batak and Javanese people.
+Hindus in the Rejang customary region are generally Balinese people, Buddhists are mainly Chinese Indonesians, and Christians are part Batak and Javanese people.
 Islam is considered as part of the religion of the community and part of which is inseparable from the culture today.
 Islam influences the funeral procedures, the use of halal food, as well as cultivating the culture of praying and Tahlila in mosque.
 Islam is estimated to have entered the lands of the Rejang people in the 16th century.
 Islam was introduced by the Minangkabau people, Bantenese people and Acehnese people, whom had already experienced Islamization earlier.
-Before the arrival of Islam, it is said that the Rejang people had already known Hinduism that were introduced by the Four Monks from Java.